hmrc/digital-engagement-platform-audit/README.md

 This service also offers a trigger endpoint which provides the mechanism to call historical data in the event a problem occurs with the scheduled data.
 This endpoint takes a start and end date as parameters.
+This can only be done in preproduction environments and is used for testing purposes only.
+For example, you can make a call to the trigger endpoint without waiting every 2 hours.
+This can be done using the curl-microservice in jenkins orchestrator job.

 ## Running through service manager